OmegaP1/OmegaCore/ANALYTICS-GUIDE.md

 After deploying your site to Vercel:

 1. Log in to your [Vercel dashboard](https://vercel.com/dashboard)
-2. Select your OmegaCore project
+2. Select your OmegaCore AI project
 3. Navigate to the "Analytics" tab
 4. You'll see data after your site receives some visits